Microscopy and activity of endometriosis.

 Typical endometriosis are inactive burnt out lesions

-Deep lesions are morphologically very active
+Deep lesions are superficially inactive but morphologically active when deeper than 5mm

 The activity of endometriosis is sometimes used as argument to consider subtle endometriosis as ‘severe’ since active